openmobilehub/omh-storage/README.md

    )
    ```

-   *Note:* If you're configuring this step by step on the `starter-code` branch you will find the full implementation on `SingletonModule` class, on function [`providesOmhAuthClient`](https://github.com/openmobilehub/omh-storage/blob/release/1.0/storage-sample/src/main/java/com/omh/android/storage/sample/di/SingletonModule.kt#L36-L52).
+   *Note:* If you're configuring this step by step on the `code-starter` branch you will find the full implementation on `SingletonModule` class, on function [`providesOmhAuthClient`](https://github.com/openmobilehub/omh-storage/blob/release/1.0/storage-sample/src/main/java/com/omh/android/storage/sample/di/SingletonModule.kt#L36-L52).

 6. To instantiate the OmhStorageClient, add the following code.